 Arsenal vs Liverpool (1988/89)

 The most famous of the lot.
-A 3-1 defeat at Old Trafford saw Liverpool fall nine points behind George Graham’s Arsenal side on New Year’s Day, 1989.
+A 3-1 defeat at Old Trafford meant Liverpool fell nine points behind George Graham’s Arsenal side on New Year’s Day, 1989.
 Yet Kenny Dalglish’s men kicked into gear in the second half of the season, topping the First Division table for the first time in mid-May.

-This fixture had originally been scheduled for April 23, but following the Hillsborough disaster on April 15, it was understandably postponed.
-This lead to the match being pushed back to May 26, after the FA Cup final, and became one of the only final-day title deciders in English football history.
+This fixture had originally been scheduled for April 23, but was understandably postponed after the Hillsborough disaster on April 15.
+That pushed the game back to May 26, after the FA Cup final.

 All Liverpool needed to do was avoid a two-goal defeat at Anfield against Arsenal on Friday, May 26, 1989.
-For a title-winning machine like Liverpool, this appeared straightforward.
-But if the words “It’s up for grabs now” and the name ‘Michael Thomas’ mean anything to you, you’ll know it didn’t quite work out that way.
+For a title-winning machine like the Reds, this appeared straightforward.
+But if the words “it’s up for grabs now” and the name ‘Michael Thomas’ mean anything to you, you’ll know it didn’t work out that way.

-It was 0-0 at half-time with few chances, but Arsenal grabbed one just seven minutes into the second half, an Alan Smith header making it 1-0.
+It was 0-0 at half-time with few chances, but Arsenal grabbed one just seven minutes into the second half and an Alan Smith header made it 1-0.
 That’s the way it stayed until the clock ticked past 90 minutes and into injury time.
 And then...